 How Is Thumb Arthritis Treated?

 When arthritis makes thumb movement painful, the impact on quality of life can be significant.
-Learn more about the treatments available to ease the pain of thumb arthritis.
+Learn more about thumb arthritis treatments available to ease the pain.

 The joint at the base of the thumb allows the thumb to pivot and pinch, enabling us to use our thumb to grip objects.
 When arthritis develops in the thumb, it can become difficult and painful to perform common everyday tasks we once took for granted.